 The firmware update window will display any detected devices that use firmware and may require an update.
+Devices that need to be updated will display in red.

-With the device selected, if an update is available, the {Update} button will be highlighted in yellow.
-If the button is grayed out, an update is not available.
+When a device is selected, the {Update} button will display in yellow if the device can be updated using this window.
+This includes devices that do not currently need to be updated.
+If the button is grayed out, the device can not be updated using this window.